MoritzMaxeiner/llvm-d/README.md

 License
 -------

-llvm-d-2 is released under the [MIT license](http://opensource.org/licenses/MIT), see LICENSE.txt.
+llvm-d is released under the [MIT license](http://opensource.org/licenses/MIT), see LICENSE.txt.

 llvm-d uses source code from LLVM that has been ported to D for accessing LLVM's C API.
 The above paragraph does not apply to that source code - it is a redistribution of LLVM source code.